almafa64/minecraft-mod-syncer/README.md

 - [X] download zip + unzip it
 - [X] download files separately
 - [X] delete mods from local
+- [X] show optional mods in delete list so they can be deleted
 - [ ] checksum comparison
 - [ ] settings menu
   - [ ] colors